carlos-alonso-mongodb/mdb-flexibile-schema/README.md

 ---
-## Measurement
+## Conclusion

-By showing the continuous terminal/shell output, you can explain  throughout whole execution process, that first microservice continues to run successfully despite data model changes have been applied to documents in collection of employeees.
-Explain that current running script does not break and continues to successfully run during and after addition of the new attributes and sub-documents.
-Finally,  show second microservice working perfectly and retrieves all the data attributes it requires (both original data attributes and also newly added ones).
+By showing the continuous terminal/shell output, you can see that first microservice continues to run successfully despite data model changes have been applied to documents in collection of employeees.
+Current running script does not break and continues to successfully run during and after addition of the new attributes and sub-documents.
+Finally, second microservice works perfectly and retrieves all the data attributes it requires (both original data attributes and also newly added ones).

-Please be sure to drop the collections at the end of your PoV.
+You can drop the collections at the end of your exercise using:
 ```bash
 ./clean_environment.py
 ```